EADS Barracuda: Development

-The Barracuda originated as a UAV design study, intended to push EADS into the market for medium-altitude long-range UAVs, a market they viewed as dominated by the United States and Israel.
-Its development initially began in 2003 in secrecy.
-It was financed by Airbus, along with support from the German Federal Ministry of Defense, the German Procurement agency BAAINBw, and the Wehrtechnische Dienststellen.
-Its official debut took place at the 2006 International Aerospace Exhibition, where military applications and specifications for the Barracuda were revealed.
-The Barracuda crashed in Mar Menor at Region de Murcia during a 2006 test flight, which put the project on hold until 2008.
+The Barracuda originated as a UAV design study that was intended to launch EADS into the market for medium-altitude long-range UAVs, a market that the firm viewed as having become dominated by the United States and Israel.
+During 2003, development of the UAV was launched, although the project's existence was a secret at that time.
+Reportedly, Germany and Spain were the main nations backing the Barracuda.
+Development was primarily financed by Airbus, as well as a variety of public institutions, including the German Federal Ministry of Defense, the German Procurement agency BAAINBw, and the Wehrtechnische Dienststellen.
+The Barracuda was officially debuted at the 2006 International Aerospace Exhibition, where the military applications and specifications for the UAV were revealed.
+Around this time, the Barracuda was claimed to be the largest UAV to have been produced in Europe.